-The airlines don’t want to take this risk however small it may be, and therefore they are actually the ones who strictly enforce this rule.
-I’ve flown on a one way ticket to both Colombia and Peru, and both times I was asked at checkin to pull up proof that I had flights leaving the country and returning to the Unites States before they let me through.
+The airlines don’t want to take this risk, however small it may be, and therefore they’re actually the ones who strictly enforce this rule.
+I’ve flown on a one way ticket to Colombia, Peru, and Mexico, and all three times I was asked during check-in to pull up proof that I had flights leaving the country and returning to the United States before they let me through.

 1. Fake It

 While researching the various choices I had to be allowed to board my one way flight to South America, I came across this option surprisingly often and it kind of blows my mind.

 I’m no goody two-shoes, but creating fake flight tickets just seems risky and stupid to me.

 Still though, it is an option that others have said work for them, saying they simply create their own fake email receipt confirming flight reservations.
 If you do this (and you probably shouldn’t) they insist that it’s important to use real flight numbers and times for future routes.

 2. Buy the Cheapest Bus Tickets You Can Find